xyproto/go2cpp/README.md

 One of the goals is for the compiler to be able to compile itself.

+The intended use is not to convert entire existing Go programs to C++, but to help port parts of it to C++, or perhaps write programs from scratch and continually check that the program can be converted and compiled as C++.

 ## Known issues

 * Only works with simple code samples, for now.